 Other kinds of noise have different relationships between frequency and power.
 In “red noise”, the power at frequency f is 1/f2, which we can write like this:

-We can generalize that by replacing the exponent 2 with a parameter β:
+We can generalize this equation by replacing the exponent 2 with a parameter β:

 When β=0, this equation describes white noise; when β=2 it describes red noise.
-When the parameter is near 1, we call the result 1/f noise.
+When the parameter is near 1, the result is called 1/f noise.
 More generally, noise with any value between 0 and 2 is called “pink”, because it’s between white and red.

-So how does this apply to the sand pile model?
+What does this have to do with the sand pile model?
 Suppose that every time a cell topples, it makes a sound.
-If we recorded a sand pile model while its running, what would it sound like?
+If we record a sand pile model while its running, what would it sound like?
 In the next section, we’ll simulate the sound of the sand pile model and see if it is pink noise.

 As my implementation of

-To compute the spectrum of a signal (again, that’s the frequencies it contains and their powers) we can use the Fast Fourier Transform (FFT).
+To compute the power spectrum of this signal we can use the SciPy function

 The return values,

 The original paper by Bak, Tang and Wiesenfeld is one of the most frequently-cited papers in the last few decades.
-Other systems have been shown to be self-organized critical, and the sand-pile model, in particular, has been studied in detail.
+Some subsequent papers have reported other systems that are apparently self-organized critical (SOC).
+Others have studied the sand pile model in more detail.

 Bak has suggested that this observation misses the point.
-The sand pile model is not meant to be a realistic model of a sand pile; it is meant to be a simple model for a broad category of systems.
+The sand pile model is not meant to be a realistic model of a sand pile; it is meant to be a simple example of a broad category of models.

 To understand this point, it is useful to think about two kinds of models, reductionist and holistic.
 A reductionist model describes a system by describing its parts and their interactions.
 When a reductionist model is used as an explanation, it depends on an analogy between the components of the model and the components of the system.